The Body Belay

-There are many situations where you could be forced to belay without a belay device; the most obvious one being that you’ve dropped it – a common thing to happen on multi pitch climbs, especially if you add in thick gloves, bad weather and a tendency to be a clumsy idiot.
-Other common situation comes when winter or alpine climbing, were having the ability to begin belaying swiftly, without all that fannying around with threading ropes and screwing up karabiners can pay when you’re up against the clock, or when your ropes are stiff and swollen, making your belay plate inoperative.
+There are many situations where you could be forced to belay without a belay device; the most obvious one being that you’ve dropped it – a common thing to happen on multi-pitch climbs, especially if you add in thick gloves, bad weather and a tendency to be a clumsy idiot.
+Another common situation comes when winter or alpine climbing, where having the ability to begin belaying swiftly, without all that fannying around with threading ropes and screwing up karabiners can pay when you’re up against the clock, or when your ropes are stiff and swollen, making your belay plate inoperative.
 It’s at these times that you need to fall back on some old school pre belay device techniques, namely the body belay and the Munter (Italian) hitch.
-Although old school these techniques are highly sophisticated in their own way, and are far less forgiven then a belay plate, meaning it’s vital that you understand how they work.
+Although old school these techniques are highly sophisticated in their own way and are far less forgiven than a belay plate, meaning it’s vital that you understand how they work.

 The body belay is the easiest technique to do in the book, just stick the rope around your waist and hold it like those climbers do in those old black and white pictures right?
 Well unfortunately the body belay can very easily give you a false sense of security, having the holding power of a banana if done incorrectly.